Robust Eigenvectors of Symmetric Tensors: Equiangular Tensors

+ETFs with $r$ vectors in $\mathbb{R}^n$ do not exist for many values of $r$ and $n$, making ETFs quite rare \cite{ETFexistence}.
+Nonetheless, they have attracted a wide interest for a number of reasons.
+ETFs are a natural generalization of orthonormal sets of vectors where the number of vectors in the set is allowed to exceed the dimension of the space they lie in.
+ETFs minimize the maximum coherence between the vectors, attaining equality in what is known as the \textit{Welch bound} $(\ref{welchBound})$.
+ETFs can also be formulated for $\mathbb{C}^n$ and have found numerous applications in signal processing~\cite{steinerFrames}, coding theory~\cite{grassmannFrames}, and quantum information processing~\cite{quantumFrames}.

 When a tensor is generated by the vectors in an ETF, it is called an {\em ETF decomposable} tensor.
 Such tensors are a special case of {\em fradeco} tensors, which were studied in~\cite{OEDING2016125}.
+In contrast to the case of orthogonally decomposable tensors, the complete equations determining fradeco tensors are not known.
+However, partial progress has been made in \cite{OEDING2016125} where a subset of the complete equations has been determined, in special cases.